Create and send radical postcards to other Black folx.

 Practice self-care and creativity while delivering snail mail joy.

-During February 2021, create 5 postcards and mail them
+During February 2021, they created 5 postcards and mailed

 What is the standard size of a postcard?
 3-1/2" x 5" or 4-1/4" x 6"

 Visit USPS (United States Postal Service) for more information.

 How much does it cost to mail a postcard via USPS (United States Postal Service)?
 If your postcard is standard-sized, you may use a $0.35 postcard stamp.
 If your postcard is larger than standard, delicate, bulky or non-machinable, you will need different postage or special handling by a USPS postal worker.

 Depending on the art materials you use, you may also need to place your postcard in an envelope.

 When in doubt, visit your local U.S. Post Office and ask.